 If you want straight up cash, PayPal is the best reward you can ask for.
 PayPal rewards range from $5 to $500.
 To redeem a $5 PayPal, amount, you need to earn 500 points.

 You can redeem for as little as $2 on Amazon gift card, but only if you are silver level or above.
-You start out as bronze level on PrizeRebel and get upgraded to silver after 1,000 points.
+You start on the bronze level on PrizeRebel and get upgraded to silver after 1,000 points.

 The points for moving up the level are not cumulative.
 For example, the 1,000 points you earned to move up from bronze to silver don’t count for moving up from silver to gold.
 For that, you’d need additional 3,000 points.

 The rewards are processed around the clock, so if you claim an item, you’ll generally get it within 24 hours.

 The first thing you’ll notice is how user-friendly and pleasant the interface is.
 PrizeRebel is probably one of the most excellent survey sites out there in terms of design.
 Everything is laid out plainly and the menus are easy to navigate.

 When you go to the “Offers” page, it spells out clearly what you need to do to complete an offer.
 Here’s an example for the iPolls registration: